Right, here it is, folks, from the Chicago Tribune.

 So it's a tricky thing.

-But in the generic sense, having a president with fast track negotiating authority for the most part is something you would prefer rather than letting every member of Congress dip their hand in this well to try to have some say-so about it.
+But in the generic sense, having a president with fast-track negotiating authority for the most part is something you would prefer rather than letting every member of Congress dip their hand in this well to try to have some say-so about it.

-But that I wouldn't want that.
+That I wouldn't want that.

 But there's a difference.

-It's not the TPP, and opposing the TPP is a slam dunk.
+And opposing the TPP is a slam dunk.

 There ought to be nobody reasonable, responsible in favor of this.